DiRoots-Limited/DiRoots.ParaManager.Releases/PM_1400/PM_1400-Description.md

 - Ability to set the order of adding shared parameters to the project
 - Ability to manage the order of parameter creation When importing from the shared parameter file
+- Save shared parameters from Shared Editor in order you sort them
 - Allow generating new GUIDs when saving from Shared Editor